-Current projects in the Gutmann research laboratory are focused on defining the molecular and cellular basis for the sexual dimorphism observed in NF1-associated optic glioma and autism.
+Current projects in the Gutmann research laboratory are focused on defining the molecular and cellular basis for sexual specific effects on NF1-associated optic glioma and autism.

 Featured photo: National Center for Microscopy and Imaging Research